Upcoming Issue Selection Process

 (3) the article’s substance must focus on the United States;

-(4) the article must be originally published in a law review/law journal’s main print issue rather than the journal’s online counterpart;
+(4) the article must be originally published in a law review/law journal’s main print issue or the journal’s online counterpart and essays are eligible;

 (5) the article must be originally published in a law journal rather than a journal in another discipline.